 You can read more about maintaining the water quality here.

 If you have a cold or are sick in any way, don't play with your turtle or touch its habitat any more than you have to.
-This is to protect both your turtle and yourself, because when you're sick with one thing, your resistance is lowered and it's easier for you to get sick with something else.
+This is to protect both your turtle and yourself, because when you're sick with one thing, your resistance is lowered, which means that it's easier for you to get sick with something else.
 So if there's someone else who can take care of your turtle while you're sick, ask them to help.

 If there's no one else who can help you care for your turtle, wash your hands especially well before feeding it, wash your hands afterwards (which you should be doing anyway), don't touch your turtle any more than necessary, and don't cough or sneeze on your turtle.

-So if someone wants to see your turtle, it's your job to make sure that they know and follow all of these rules.
-Even if you're a kid, it's still your turtle and your responsibility.
+So if someone wants to see your turtle, it's important that you make sure that they know and follow all of these rules.
+Keeping turtles safely is a big responsibility.

 Find a vet for your turtle before your turtle gets sick.
 In an emergency, you want to already know who to call.